-“Over the next two years, businesses with a turnover under $5 billion can immediately deduct the business portion of the cost of eligible new depreciating assets regardless of its cost under the Temporary Full Expensing concession.
+“Over the next three years, businesses with a turnover under $5 billion can immediately deduct the business portion of the cost of eligible new depreciating assets regardless of its cost under the Temporary Full Expensing concession.
 For second-hand assets, turnover must be below $50 million to qualify,” explains Dr Raftery.

 There are a few exceptions to the immediate write-off deduction under the Temporary Full Expensing method for eligible businesses.
 These include: